 The Regulatory Reform (Fire Safety) Order 2005 outlines set standards for England and Wales.
 They are a part of UK legislation and thus, are not linked to EU laws or regulations.
 In fact, the UK is one of the global leaders for fire safety and will strive to continue its position following Brexit.

-The BSI has also stated that it is their ambition, and confident expectation, for the UK to continue to participate in the creation and improving with building standards through CEN and CENELEC.
+The British Standards Institution (BSI) has also stated that it is their ambition, and confident expectation, for the UK to continue to participate in the creation and improving with building standards through CEN and CENELEC.

 Throughout the EU, regulations vary greatly among the Member States and therefore, Brexit should have no impact on the UK’s fire safety.